Samuel David Luzzatto: Views on philosophy

-Luzzatto was a warm defender of Biblical and Talmudical Judaism; and his strong opposition to philosophical Judaism (or "atticism" as he terms it) brought him many opponents among his contemporaries.
+Luzzatto was a warm defender of Biblical and Talmudical Judaism, and his strong opposition to philosophical Judaism (or "atticism" as he terms it) brought him many opponents among his contemporaries.
 However, his antagonism to philosophy was not the result of fanaticism nor of lack of understanding.
 He claimed to have read during twenty-four years all the ancient philosophers, and that the more he read them the more he found them deviating from the truth.
 What one approves the other disproves; and so the philosophers themselves go astray and mislead students.
 Another of Luzzatto's main criticisms of philosophy is its inability to engender compassion towards other humans, which is the focus of traditional Judaism (or, as Luzzatto terms it, "Abrahamism").

 For this reason, while praising Maimonides as the author of the Mishneh Torah, Luzzatto blames him severely for being a follower of the Aristotelian philosophy, which (Luzzatto says) brought no good to himself while causing much evil to other Jews.
-Luzzatto also attacked Abraham ibn Ezra, declaring that Ibn Ezra's works were not the products of a scientific mind, and that as it was necessary for him to secure a livelihood to write a book in every town in which he sojourned, the number of his books corresponded with the number of towns he visited.
+Luzzatto also attacked Abraham ibn Ezra, declaring that Ibn Ezra's works were not the products of a scientific mind and that, as he needed to secure a livelihood to write a book in every town in which he sojourned, the number of his books corresponded with the number of towns he visited.
 Ibn Ezra's material, he declared, was always the same, the form being changed sometimes slightly, and at other times entirely.
 Luzzatto's pessimistic opinion of philosophy made him naturally the adversary of Spinoza, whom he attacked on more than one occasion.